tarihub/tarihub/README.md

 ### Hi 👋

-Im Work in Cloud Computing and Cloud Native Security, SDLC, Interesting in CTF Web, Learning in Pwn, Former Cybersecurity Operations & Maintenance ~
+I'm work in Cloud Computing and Cloud Native Security, SDLC, Interesting in CTF Web, Learning in Pwn, Former Security Operations & Maintenance ~

 Read more in [tari’s Blog](https://tari.moe)